calogera/DataHubSystem/_posts/2016-01-30-Administration Guide.markdown

 ![](https://raw.githubusercontent.com/calogera/DataHubSystem/gh-pages/images/fig-10.png)
 *Management Subpanel (GUI)*
 Here follows a brief tutorial for using the management panels via the GUI.

+<a name="UserManagementPanel"></a>
 **User Management Panel**
 The administrator management panel allows managing users.
 This means that the administrator can create, edit and delete any user.

 ![](https://raw.githubusercontent.com/calogera/DataHubSystem/gh-pages/images/figure12.png)

 DHuS User Management panel (GUI)
 DHuS implements a user management system that prevents uncontrolled accesses and manipulations from unauthorized users.
 DHuS proposes a user authentication and authorization strategy defined in its internal Database.
 Users are able to register or sign-in and the administrator are able to configure the user/group permissions from the Web user interface.